tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

 ## Preparation

-1. Deploy MongoDB, which will serve as the storage system for Tapdata to run related data, such as logs and metadata.
-For deployment methods, refer to the [official documentation](https://www.mongodb.com/docs/v4.4/administration/install-on-linux/).
+1. Install MongoDB (version 4.0 and above), which will serve as the storage system for Tapdata to run related data, such as logs and metadata.
+For more information, see [Deploy MongoDB Replica Set](../../../production-admin/install-replica-mongodb.md).

-2. Log in to the deployment device and install Java 1.8 and set environment variables.
+2. Log in to the target device, install Java 1.8 and set environment variables.

    1. [Download Java 1.8](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html) and follow the prompts to complete the installation.